 The language you choose to include in your graduation invites will ultimately set the tone for the entire event.
 You’ll want to be sure to take a few moments to decide on what it should be.
 Consider the formality of the graduation party, whether or not you’ve selected a theme for the event, the degree of graduation and your own personal style.

 Will your get-together be a casual affair, such as a BBQ party or a backyard get-together featuring summer party ideas?
-Will it be a formal dinner?
+Will it be a formal dinner party?
 Is this your high school graduation, college graduation or have you earned your graduate degree?

 High School Graduation Invitation Wording